 - You may receive a letter from the Orange County Clerk's Office advising you that a warrant has been issued for your arrest and you need to appear in court, or you may receive a warrant delivered by an Orange County Sheriff at your home or work.

 - In other situations, your probation officer may arrest you when you report to your check-in, or you may be arrested if you are stopped for a vehicle code violation.

 The Law Office of Jacqueline Goodman Probation Legal Counsel

 Probation can place heavy demands on your lifestyle, and many defendants have problems conforming to these strict demands, which can last for months or years at a time.
 Probation cases in California typically last three years, but longer terms are possible as well.
 If you successfully complete your program requirements, you may be able to petition for your probation to be terminated after two years.
 If you violate your probation, however, you may be at risk of even greater penalties.

-Violation of your probation is a serious matter that should be treated as such, and you need the best criminal defense lawyer on your side.
+Violation of your probation is a serious matter that should be treated as such, and you need the a skillful Orange County probation violation lawyer on your side.
 At the Law Offices of Jacqueline Goodman, we are prepared to defend your rights today and we have the experience and resources you need to achieve the best outcome possible.